Midwexican

 What should I put on chicken fajitas?

 I recommend keeping it simple with cotija (or feta) cheese and a few dashes of hot sauce.
 But you could also add sliced avocado, shredded lettuce, black olives, or sour cream or crema.
-It's also fantastic paired with this Creamy Salsa Dressing.
+It's also fantastic paired with this Creamy Salsa Dressing and this Chipotle Lime Sour Cream Sauce.

 Side Dishes to Pair with Chicken Fajitas